 Sold to a Brisbane Gentleman, and is now part of an extensive Ancient Roman Collection.

-An explanation for this difference could be by the slight differences in their spheres of influence – although each deity personified victory in all forms, Victoria also represented the reasoning behind who would be victorious during war, and as a result victory over death itself (the act of resisting Mors, the personification of death itself).
+An explanation for this could be the slight differences in their spheres of influence – although each deity personified victory in all forms, Victoria also represented the reasoning behind who would be victorious during war, and as a result victory over death itself (the act of resisting Mors, the personification of death itself).
 On the other hand, the Greeks tended to associate the concept of why one was victorious in battle with the concept of wisdom and strategy, concepts personified by the Goddess Athena – he who had the blessings of Athena would be deemed the victor.
-This idea is also corroborated by how important Athena was in Greek society, and the pervasive portrayal of the deity in art, architecture and coinage.
+This idea is also corroborated by how important Athena was in Greek society, and the pervasive portrayal of this deity in art, architecture and numismatics.

-Although Lucius Plautius Plancus is mostly known as a moneyer during the Imperatorial period, his brother left a far greater legacy.
+Although Lucius Plautius Plancus is mostly known as a moneyer during the Imperatorial period, his aforementioned brother left a far greater legacy.
 Lucius Munatius Plancus served in many political positions during the turbulent time of Imperators, most notably as Praefectus Urbi under Gaius Julius Caesar in 45 BC and as proconsul of Gallia Comata in 43 BC after Caesar’s assassination.
-Plancus revealed himself as a master of non-committance and is most famously known as one of the classic historical examples of men who have managed to survive very dangerous circumstances by constantly shifting their allegiances.
+Plancus revealed himself as a master of non-committance and is most famously a classic historical example of a man who have managed to survive very dangerous circumstances by constantly shifting their allegiances.
 He is one of the very few important Roman historical figures whose tomb has survived and is identifiable, although his body has long since vanished, and his funerary inscription attests an immense legacy in life.
 Of note, Munatius Plancus played a major role in the founding of Lugdunum (modern day Lyon), an important Roman city in the Gallic region and a major mint for extensive coinage series such as Augustus’ bull series or Tiberius’ Pontif Maxim series, as well as the city of Augusta Raurica, the oldest Roman colony on the Rhine river.
 Also, it is said that on the 16th of January 27 BC, Munatius Plancus proposed the title Augustus, translated as “revered one” in English, be granted to the Imperator Octavian; the title would adopted by Octavian and incorporated in his official nomenclature, becoming Imperator Caesar Augustus.